 - To configure Item tool options, select the Item tool and then click Modify.
-Use the Shift + nudge Increment area to control by how many pixels the Item tool nudges an item.
-Use the radio buttons under Double-Clicking a Box to determine what happens when you double-click a box: You can choose to switch from the Item tool to the appropriate content tool or to open the Modify dialog box. - To control the range and the increment of the view change for the Zoom tool , select the Zoom tool and then click Modify. - To configure dragging options for the Text Content and Picture Content tools, select the combined content tool a and then click Modify.
+Use the Shift + nudge Increment area to control by how many pixels the Item tool nudges an item. - To control the range and the increment of the view change for the Zoom tool q, select the Zoom tool and then click Modify. - To configure dragging options for the Text Content and Picture Content tools, select the combined content tool and then click Modify.
 Click Create Boxes to create a new box when you drag with a content tool selected.
-Click Select Boxes to select boxes when you drag with a content tool selected. - To change the default attributes for items created by one or more related itemcreation tools, select the tools and then click Modify. - If you have modified the preferences for a tool and intend to change the preferences back to the default settings, select the tool(s) from the list and click Restore.
-If you have modified the preferences for several tools and intend to change all of the tool preferences back to the default settings, click Restore All.
+Click Select Boxes to select boxes when you drag with a content tool selected.
+To change the default attributes for items created by one or more related item-creation tools, select the tools and then click Modify.